New Drug Application: Clinical trials

 The legal requirements for safety and effectiveness have been interpreted as requiring scientific evidence that the benefits of a drug outweigh the risks and that adequate instructions exist for use, since many drugs have adverse side effects.

-Many approved medications for serious illnesses (e.g., cancer) have severe and even life-threatening side effects.
-Even relatively safe and well understood OTC drugs such as aspirin can be dangerous if used incorrectly.

 The actual application

 The results of the testing program are codified in an FDA-approved public document that is called the product label, package insert or Full Prescribing Information.
-The prescribing information is widely available on the web, from the FDA, drug manufacturers, and frequently inserted into drug packages.
-The main purpose of a drug label is to provide healthcare providers with adequate information and directions for the safe use of the drug.
+The prescribing information is widely available on the web from the FDA, drug manufacturers, and frequently inserted into drug packages.
+The main purpose of a drug label is to provide healthcare providers and consumers with adequate information and directions for the safe use of the drug.

 The documentation required in an NDA is supposed to tell "the drug’s whole story, including what happened during the clinical tests, what the ingredients of the drug are, the results of the animal studies, how the drug behaves in the body, and how it is manufactured, processed and packaged.”
-Currently, the FDA decision process lacks transparency, however, efforts are underway to standardize the benefit-risk assessment of new medicines.
-Once approval of an NDA is obtained, the new drug can be legally marketed starting that day in the U.S.
+Once approval of an NDA is obtained, the new drug can be legally marketed starting that day in the United States.

-Of original NDAs submitted in 2009, 94 out of 131 (72%) were in eCTD format.

 Once the application is submitted, the FDA has 60 days to conduct a preliminary review, which assesses whether the NDA is "sufficiently complete to permit a substantive review."
-If the FDA finds the NDA insufficiently complete (reasons can vary from a simple administrative mistake in the application to a requirement to re-conduct testing), then the FDA rejects the application by sending the applicant a Refuse to File letter, which explains where the application failed to meet requirements.
+If the FDA finds the NDA insufficiently complete, then the FDA rejects the application by sending the applicant a Refuse to File letter, which explains where the application failed to meet requirements.
 Where the application cannot be granted for substantive reasons, the FDA issues a Complete Response Letter.

-Assuming the FDA finds everything acceptable, they decide if the NDA needs a standard or accelerated review, and communicates acceptance of the application and their review choice in another communication, known as the 74-day letter.
-A Standard Review implies an FDA decision within about 10 months while a Priority Review should complete within 6 months.
+Assuming the FDA finds the NDA acceptable, a 74-day letter is published.
+A standard review implies an FDA decision within about 10 months while a priority review should complete within 6 months.